-- (1) This amount represents 12 months' base salary, each at the rate in effect immediately prior to the executive's termination of employment and, in the case of Dr. Milne for a change in control termination, 18 months' base salary. - (2) This amount represents 50% of the average bonus received by Dr. Milne for the three most recently completed years. - (3) This amount represents paid health coverage for 12 months and, in the case of Dr. Milne for a change in control termination, 18 months' paid health coverage. - (4) The values of accelerated vesting of equity awards included in the table above are based on the intrinsic values of such unvested awards on December 31, 2016 (i.e. the difference between the closing price of our common stock on the NASDAQ Global Market on that date and the exercise price multiplied by the number of shares for which vesting would have been accelerated).
+- (2) These amounts represent 50% of the average performance bonus received by Dr. Milne for the three most recently completed years. - (3) These amounts represent paid health coverage for 12 months and, in the case of Dr. Milne for a change in control termination, 18 months' paid health coverage. - (4) The values of accelerated vesting of equity awards included in the table above are based on the intrinsic values of such unvested awards on December 31, 2017 (i.e., the difference between the closing price of our common stock on the Nasdaq Global Market on that date and the exercise price multiplied by the number of shares for which vesting would have been accelerated).